DionDune/DionDune/README.md

-- 👋 Hi, I’m
+- 👋 Hi, I’m YOUR WOST NIGHTMARE
-- 👀 I’m interested in JoinAdnf
+- 👀 I’m interested in YOU
-- 🌱 I’m currently learning Allot
+- 🌱 I’m currently learning Jujitsu Kaisen
-- 💞️ I’m looking to collaborate on Variouse
+- 💞️ I’m looking to undermine the systemic and cultural barriers keeping the Proletariate under the ever present boot of the Bourgeoisie.
 - 📫 How to reach me.
-Dont
+Screem "asdahgg08dgasoydg9081ghgidaksjd" 6 times in a southern portuguese accent

 <!---
 DionDune/DionDune is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.